What is an MCP analytics server?

 smolanalytics as the MCP analytics server

 The load-bearing detail is that answers are computed, not generated.
 Each tool returns a value from the same deterministic report the dashboard renders, so the language model phrases the reply but never makes up the figure.
-A CI agreement test fails the build if the answer an assistant gets over MCP ever differs from the dashboard's, which is the guarantee a bare chatbot pointed at a spreadsheet cannot give you.

 There is also a plain-English ask bar in the dashboard reading the same reports, so the two surfaces can never disagree.
 How the two surfaces relate is explained on how it works.